EntilZha/docker-workshop/README.md

 * The username of the database should be `trulia`
 * The password of the database should be taken from `secrets.txt` and passed using `POSTGRES_PASSWORD`

+Unfortunately, the application still won't work because there is nothing telling it about how to reach the backend api.
+Within `frontend/api/views.py` you will notice a variable `BACKEND_API_URL`.
+This configures where the application should look for the API using knowledge about linked services.
+Modify your `docker-compose.yml` to include an `external_link`.
+Note, you will need the fully name of the container (eg `backend_web_1`).

+Now the service should be fully running.
+Browse to [http://drydock:8001/api/show](http://drydock:8001/api/show) or one of the other urls to test the application.

+It turns out, there is a better and more general way (albeit more complex) to allow APIs to communicate with each other.

 ## Nginx